viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{< /tabs >}}

 You can run this code by invoking this function located below your arm initialization in main.
-Your main function, should look like this:
+Your main function should look like this:

 {{< tabs >}}
 {{% tab name="Python" %}}